-• Activities to refer and link a waiver participant to medical, behavioral, social, and other programs, services, and supports to address identified needs and achieve goals specified in the plan of care.
+• Activities to refer and link a waiver participant with medical, behavioral, social, and other programs, services, and supports to address identified needs and achieve goals specified in the care plan.

 Referral/Linkage knowledge includes:

 1. Community resources such as medical and behavioral health programs, formal and informal supports, and social service, educational, employment, recreation, housing resources, peer support.